Nancy Pelosi just entered history’s salon of politically perilous haircuts and hairdos

 Trump opponents slammed Fallon for “normalizing” the Republican candidate.
 Fallon’s ratings fell by 20 percent, and he has repeatedly apologized for the episode, saying he “made a mistake.”

 Political hair changes are not always perilous, however.
-While on the campaign trail in 1860, Abraham Lincoln was described as gaunt, hatchet-faced, and a “horrid-looking wretch.”
+While on the campaign trail in 1860, Abraham Lincoln was described as gaunt, hatchet-faced and a “horrid-looking wretch.”
 Then he got a letter from 11-year-old Grace Bedell, who advised him “if you will let your whiskers grow … you would look a great deal better.”

 He listened.
 And, perhaps more importantly, the style tip was free.